 World War I – World War II – Korea – Vietnam

-Creamed Chipped Beef, aka Chipped Beef on Toast, aka S**t on a Shingle – No mess kitchen creation will ever top this notorious meal as the number one reason for the field mess’ infamous reputation.
-First appearing in the 1910 Manual for Army Cooks, it actually seemed as though some accounting for taste and appearance was considered.
-The veterans of all 20th century American wars I spoke to seem conflicted about the “SOS” being a good thing or a bad thing – but it was likely a relief from powdered eggs and C-rations cooked over C-4 explosives.
+In its first appearance in the 1910 Manual for Army Cooks, it really seemed as though some consideration for taste and appearance was given.
+In practice, however, not so much.
+While veterans of all these 20th Century American wars seem conflicted about whether “SOS” is a good thing or a bad thing, it was likely a relief from powdered eggs and C-rations cooked over C-4 explosives.

 Ingredients: